Our Privacy Policy: Version 2.0

 Your rights and how to exercise them:

-In accordance with the UK’s data protection laws:
+In accordance with UK data protection law, you have the right to:

-You can restrict the processing of your data in specific circumstances.
+Request that we restrict the processing of your personal data in certain circumstances.

 Accessing your data and applications to delete your data: